Terralego/TerraVisu/docs/source/contribute/documentation.rst

 Documentation
 =============

-We use sphinx doc and sphinx-rtd-theme.
-Requirements are included.
+We use sphinx doc.
+Requirements are included in development docker image.

-To compile and test documentation on local environment, run :
+To test documentation on local environment, run :

 .. code-block :: bash

-    docker-compose up -d sphinx
+    make docs_serve

+To test documentation compilation:

+.. code-block :: bash

+    make docs_build